yoyoberenguer/NE555-timer-/README.md

 ### Comparators U1A & U1B

-For this experimentation, the signals `TRIG` and `THRES` are wired together and will be used to simulate the external C capacitor with a triangular signal of 0 - 5v from a signal generator connected to those two pins The triangular signal will vary between the ground and +5v to simulate the capacitance charge and discharge.
+For this experimentation, the signals `TRIG` and `THRES` are wired together and will be used to simulate the external C capacitor with a triangular signal of 0 - 5v from a signal generator connected to these two pins.
+The triangular signal will vary between the ground and +5v to simulate the capacitance charge and discharge.
 The pair TRIG and THRES will be adjusted with an offset of 2.5V to make sure the entire signal vary above the ground level.
 The signal can also be a sine with the same settings (0-5v) with a DC offset of 2.5 V